jacobsvante/fastapi-security/README.md

 # FastAPI Security

-Implements authentication and authorization as dependencies in FastAPI.
+Add authentication and authorization to your FastAPI app via dependencies.

 ## Features